Slough Children First

 Introduction and Context

-The Statement of Purpose outlines how Slough Children First functions as an Independent Fostering Agency.
-The Statement of Purpose is underpinned by the organisation’s Sufficiency Strategy for Children Looked After (2018 to 2021) and the Vision Statement.
+The Statement of Purpose is underpinned by the organisation’s Sufficiency Strategy for Children Looked After and the SCF Vision Statement.

 It is intended as a useful source of information for: